lake-wg/psk/draft-ietf-lake-edhoc-psk.md

 This work has been partly funded by PID2023-148104OB-C43 funded by MICIU/AEI/10.13039/501100011033 (ONOFRE4), FEDER/UE EU HE CASTOR under Grant Agreement No 101167904 and EU CERTIFY under Grant Agreement No 101069471.

 This work was supported partially by Vinnova - the Swedish Agency for Innovation Systems - through the EUREKA CELTIC-NEXT project CYPRESS.

+This work has been partially supported by the French National Research Agency under the France 2030 label (NF-HiSec ANR-22-PEFT-0009)